Jay-davisphem/jay-davisphem/README.md

 - ⚡ Fun fact: ...
 -->
 Hi👋, I am David Oluwafemi a student of [Obafemi Awolowo University](https://oauife.edu.ng), Nigeria.
-I am currently working on building my website doing the backends with Django.
+I am currently working on building a miniblog doing the backends with Django.
-I am currently learning Pymysql and Asynchronous Programming in python, JavaScript and trying to polish my markup and styling skills you can check what I've been doing on [My Pen](https://codepen.io/davisphem)
+I am currently learning some data structures and algorithm and Thread, Asynchronous programming in python, JavaScript and trying to polish my markup and styling skills you can check what I've been doing on [My Pen](https://codepen.io/davisphem) I do so work in C also😋
 **_Pronouns_**: We, Us no bias 🖐️😄

 **_FUN FACT_**: I don't have a _system_, I code with _phone_ 😁, you can help me though.